postphotos/lbwp-poetry/Poem1.md

 You'll be lost without direction.

-The west's horizon will eat
+The west's sunset will eat

 the sun again, no suspension.